 Patients with a history of neuropathy or neuritis may be at a higher risk of developing complications.

 There are some surgical techniques for gastrocnemius lengthening that can lead to weakness.
-However, the technique used by ONS surgeons does not create any discernable muscle weakness.
+However, the technique used by ONS surgeons does not create any noticeable muscle weakness.